The Best Book Tracker in 2026

 As far as book trackers go, this is the gateway.
 It’s the biggest platform, so it’s the one most people hear about first, kinda like starting a journey into board gaming with Monopoly.
 It’s a beginning, for sure, but there’s a whole world out there.

 As a short girly (5’2″ /156cm), I can confidently say that bigger is not always better, and that is also the case with Goodreads.
-It might have a big user base, but it’s lacking in features and updates.
+It might have a large user base, but it’s lacking in features and updates.
 One of my biggest bugbears with this site (and the app) is the lack of a dark mode.
 I already work a desk job and wear glasses, my eyes are TIRED 24/7, so I don’t particularly enjoy logging into the bright white glare of Goodreads.

 Picture the scene for a minute: